What is "Hachinohe Maeoki Saba"? Introducing the best cooking methods and when it's in season [Aomori Prefecture]

 "Hachinohe Maeoki Mackerel" meets strict standards

-a brand of mackerel caught near Hachinohe .
+mackerel caught near Hachinohea brand of.
 To be called Hachinohe Maeoki Saba, it must meet strict standards.
-Of the mackerel caught off the coast of Sanriku near Hachinohe City, only those with a high fat content and firm flesh are selected.
-The perfect environment of cold seawater and abundant plankton creates ideal growing conditions for mackerel.
-In particular, when the water temperature drops in winter, the mackerel's flesh becomes even more fatty, and the moment you put it in your mouth, you can enjoy an exquisite taste that spreads its umami flavor.
+Among the mackerel caught off the Sanriku coast near Hachinohe City, only those with abundant fat and firm flesh are selected.
+The cold seawater and abundant plankton create the perfect environment for the mackerel to grow.
+In particular, when the water temperature drops in winter, the mackerel's flesh becomes even fattier, allowing you to enjoy an exquisite taste where the umami spreads the moment you put it in your mouth.

 The fat is superb!
 Once you try it, you'll never forget the taste